 - 1. Complete all daily/weekly homework assignments and projects. - 2.
 Maintain the LET notebook and cadet portfolio throughout the school year. - 3.
 Complete quizzes and examinations. - 4.
-Participate in all physical training periods (Cadet Challenge). - 5.
+Participate in all physical training periods (normally one day per week) - 5.
 Participate in all unit formations and inspections. - 6.
 Wear the cadet uniform on all designated days (normally one day per week)